barkhajava/butterfly/README.md

 bfly uses rh_config which gets its configuration by default from ~/.rh-config.yaml.
-You can change this by setting the environment variable, RH_CONFIG_FILENAME, to the name of the config file you want to use. bfly uses two configuration sections, "bfly" and "rh_logger" (rh_logger is documented here: https://github.com/rhoana/rh_logger).
+You can change this by setting the environment variable, RH_CONFIG_FILENAME, to the name of the config file you want to use. bfly uses one configuration section, "bfly" .
 The bfly section has the following structure:

     bfly: